Reusable Shopping Bags, Will Walmart Lead the Way for Consumers?

 Problems Caused by Single-Use Plastic Bags Well Documented

-From using non renewable resources like natural gas and oil, to the likelihood of single-use plastic bags ending up as litter entering our food chain or sitting in a landfill forever, we must stop their use.
+From using non-renewable resources like natural gas and oil to the likelihood of single-use plastic bags ending up as litter entering our food chain or sitting in a landfill forever, we must stop their use.
 The resulting environmental issues make it no secret that disposable plastic bags are bad news.

 The Effectiveness of Disposable Plastic Bag Fees

 If fewer plastic bags were handed out, that would mean Walmart could cut back on the quantities they purchase, which would save them money.
-They would also collect revenue in the form of bag fees from shoppers who continue to use plastic bags, even if it would mean an extra charge.
+They would also collect revenue in bag fees from shoppers who continue to use plastic bags, even if it would mean an extra charge.
 Charging a plastic bag fee would likely also increase sales of reusable bags, further helping Walmart’s bottom line.

 Taking Walmart Everyday Low Prices to New Lows

 Eliminating disposable plastic bags could allow Walmart to lower their already low prices even more.
 If they are not purchasing these bags to hand out, there would no longer be a reason to work this expense into their pricing structure.
 They could cut their prices to incentivize shoppers further.
 This means more customers may stop in to do their shopping.
 Existing customers who maybe get some items at Walmart, but go to competitors for other things, make the switch and do all of their shopping at Walmart.

 Walmart Canada is Being the Change